monester/opstest/README.md

 GITHUB_TOKEN=TOKEN ansible-playbook playbook.yaml
 ```

-or
+or if you have tox installed

 ```
 GITHUB_TOKEN=TOKEN tox
 ```

-Playbook will install application in AWS EC2 in eu-west-1 region in 3 Availability Zones and create CodeDeploy configuration for manual run.
+Playbook will create CodePipeline stack and then CodePipeline will install application in AWS EC2 in eu-west-1 region in 3 Availability Zones.

-URL of applications Load Balancer can be found in CloudFormation output or in EC2-ELB.
+URL of applications can be found in CloudFormation output or in EC2-ELB.

 # Todo